somu15/somu15.github.io/RB.md

 <center><img style="float: center;" src="/img/MH_rec.png" width="500"></center>

 Proposed a stochastic model using Markov-type processes for recovery of systems subjected to multihazards.
 The model accounts for inter-event dependencies between multihazards during the system recovery.
 Also, proposed a resilience metric termed "Disfunctionality hazard" for supporting resilience-based decision making of systems subjected to multihazards.
 Disfunctionality hazard maps a system's functionality recovery curves to a risk space that is similar to the performance-based engineering framework.

+## Fluid-structure and soil-structure interaction analysis of advanced reactors

+## Non-ergodic seismic hazard and risk evaluation

 ## Bayesian methods for Performance-Based Engineering